PBSC-Hammond/CAP2751/README.md

  * Student will recognize the different tools associated with Artificial intelligence and
    1. Apply the appropriate tools for data acquisition, preprocessing, and transformation for AI models
-   1. B)Apply fundamental mathematical concepts and topics relevant to AI
+   1. Apply fundamental mathematical concepts and topics relevant to AI
 # Modules

 ### Module 1: Introduction: What is Data Science?